 Gerbera, the happy flower bring so much joy when received.
 You can't help but make you smile.
 Gerbera's are generally sent home with tubes around their stems.
 This is to support the fragile stem which is hollow and must carry the weight of the flower head.
 Gerberas like Calla Lilies should never be placed in a vase with too much water.
 Like the calla 1/4 dept of water will do.
 However these flowers are extremely sensitive to bacteria and will wilt quickly if bacteria flows up their stem and unlike hydrangea or roses that may be revived these flowers can not be revived.
 To enjoy these happy flowers for as long as possible change the water daily if possible twice a day and your happy Gerbera will provide you with days of joy.

 These unique tropical flowers have an extended vase life.
 Anthurium and orchids benefit from daily misting as tropical flowers require high humidity.
-To keep these flowers looking beautiful avoid touching their head.
+To keep anthurium and orchid flowers looking beautiful avoid touching their heads.
 Where ever you touch or they feel pressure the flower head will bruise and leave a mark.
 Tropical flowers should not be left in temperature below 58 degrees Fahrenheit.

 Tips for Celosia and Sunflowers